luhof/taintedcain-calculator/README.md

 You manually enter pickups available on your floor and it show items that can be crafted with the Bag of Crafting.
 <br/>

+# WARNING : Not compatible with Repentance >v1.7.5, since recipes are now tied with run seed.
 ## DATA
 - items come from the [Rebirth tracker repository](https://github.com/Rchardon/RebirthItemTracker)
 - Recipes come from the [Binding of Isaac fandom wiki](https://bindingofisaacrebirth.fandom.com/wiki/Bag_of_Crafting_(Recipes)).
 I included a crappy handmade JS parser for the HTML tables rendered in the wiki tables in the `taintedcain-parser` folder.